 Beyond the Statements: Leading Racial Equity in Humanities Organizations

 At a time when many organizations have put out public statements in support of Black Lives Matter and in opposition to White supremacy, dismantling our organizational inequities remains an elusive next step.
-Maryland Humanities invites you to join us for a speaker series focused on operationalizing racial equity work in the humanities field.
-Leaders from Maryland will speak to the efforts they have led in their respective organizations.
-Topics covered will include incorporating racial equity into hiring, where to start when leading an organization, and leading the work within a university setting.
+Maryland Humanities recently convened a speaker series focused on operationalizing racial equity work in the humanities field.
+Leaders from Maryland spoke to the efforts they have led in their respective organizations.
+Topics covered included incorporating racial equity into hiring, where to start when leading an organization, and leading the work within a university setting.

-The series will be moderated by Alicia McLeod, Executive Director of Challenging Racism and Maryland Humanities Board Member.
+The series was moderated by Alicia McLeod, Executive Director of Challenging Racism and Maryland Humanities Board Member.

-There is no cost to participate, but registration for each event is required.
+There was no cost to participate, but registration for each event was required.

 Missed an event?
 Watch the recordings on our YouTube channel.